UoM-Data-Science-Platforms/gm-sde/tools/gp-population-size-from-nhs-digital/README.md

 - To load the processed files and create the output file chunks execute: `node main.js chunk`
 - To combine the chunks into a single file execute: `node main.js combine`
 - To compress the output file execute: `node main.js compress`
+- To combine the chunks and compress the output at the same time execute: `node main.js generate`

 ## Notes